arthurmath/arthurmath/README.md

 👋 Hi, I’m Arthur
 🌍 Based in Paris, France
-👀 I’m interested in Generative AI, NLP and Mathematics
+👀 I’m interested in Generative AI and Mathematics
 🌱 I’m looking to collaborate on Machine, Deep and Reinforcement learning
 📫 How to reach me: arthur.mathorel@gmail.com